SenseTecnic/wotkit-docs/source/user/user_clients.rst

     	:wotkit-api:`oauth/authorize?client_id={application client id}&response_type=code&redirect_uri={redirect uri}`

     2. If no user is currently logged in to the WoTKit, a login page will be presented.
 A WoTKit user must provide their user name and password to continue.

     3. A page will then ask the user to authorize the application to connect to the WoTKit on their behalf.
 Once authorized, the authorization code is provided to the application by redirection.

     4. The application receives the authorization code and exchanges it along with the application credentials for an access token to use the WoTKit API.

-Please see the :ref:`api-documentation` and in particular :ref:`api_authentication` for more details.
+Please see the :doc:`../api_v1/index` and in particular :doc:`../api_v1/api_authentication` for more details.

 .. image:: images/Applications.jpg
 	:width: 500 px